Bank Lombard Odier & Co: Lombard Odier Group

 In December 2016, the Swiss Public Ministry launched a criminal enquiry into the activities of the private bank Lombard, Odier & Cie for suspected money laundering within the social circle of Gulnara Karimova, the daughter of the former Uzbek president.
 It was claimed that the bank did not take "all reasonable and necessary organisational measures", as the Swiss penal code requires.
 The bank stated that it had reported these money laundering activities to the authorities.

 On 31 December 2016, Anne-Marie de Weck, associate manager of the bank since 2002, retired, but continued to sit on the administrative board).

-Annika Falkengren, ex-Executive Director of Skandinaviska Enskilda Banken (SEB), succeeded her a few months later, and joined as a managing partner of the firm in July 2017.
+Annika Falkengren, ex-Executive Director of Skandinaviska Enskilda Banken (SEB), succeeded her a few months later, and joined as a managing partner of the firm from July 2017 until the end of 2023.

-In parallel, the Group announced the arrival of Denis Pittet as managing partner.

 As of 1 January 2023, the Group had six managing partners.

 Operations

 Wealth management

 The Lombard Odier Group's historic activity lies in wealth management for a private client base (a private banking operation).
 This operation covers most notably the provision of asset management advice, financial investment advice, tax advice, and estate planning.
 The wealth management operations are mostly overseen in Geneva, at the Lombard, Odier & Cie SA bank, as one of the companies held by the holding company of the Lombard Odier Group.
-According to the figures from the 2022 mid-year report, the operations from private banking accounted for 188 billion Swiss francs in outstanding assets from their Swiss and international clientele.
+Operations from private banking accounted for 193 billion Swiss francs in outstanding assets from their Swiss and international clientele in 2023.